All Episodes

 What they are going to attempt to do is find rulings that he has issued and portray him as perhaps believing things that he may not believe in because what he believed in is the law.

-I think we're going to win this fight, and I think it's important that it happened because if it is one, the next nominee from President Bush, if there is one, will not be somebody who has to have a stealth record where you can't find what find any fingerprints on any ruling from the past that may be controversial.
+I think we're going to win this fight, and I think it's important that it happened because if it is one, the next nominee from President Bush, if there is one, will not be somebody who has to have a stealth record where you can't find any fingerprints on any ruling from the past that may be controversial.

 Instead, we will have established the premise that a conservative view of the law and a conservative view of the role of the Constitution is not disqualifying to be a Supreme Court justice.

-Mark Belling sitting in for Rush Limbaugh, the left is going to begin a nationwide television advertising campaign.
+The left is going to begin a nationwide television advertising campaign.

 When I say the left, I mean the heavy hitters of the left.